lyledean1/cyclang/README.md

 # A#

-A simple programming language I built in Rust mainly for my own learning.
-Uses PEG Parser in Rust for parsing and LLVM (llvm-sys) to compile to a machine code binary.
+A programming language I built in Rust - mainly for fun and my own learning!
+Uses PEG Parser in Rust for parsing and LLVM (llvm-sys) as the backend to compile to machine code binary.

 ## Install